-Real estate can be a very attractive investment, an it’s a key part of the portfolio of many millionaires.
+Real estate is a desirable investment that’s a vital part of the portfolio of many millionaires.

 One of the great things about real estate is that there are many different ways to invest.
-However, if you’re new to investing in real estate, understanding your options and knowing which one is right for you can be a challenge.
+However, if you’re new to investing in real estate, understanding your options and knowing which one is right for you can be challenging.

-In this article, we’ll take a look at 11 different ways to invest in real estate.
-First, we’ll cover some ways to invest without buying and owning properties.
-And after that, we’ll look at the options that do involve buying or owning properties.
+This article covers 11 different ways to invest in real estate.
+First, we’ll cover how to invest in real estate without buying and owning property.
+And after that, we’ll look at the options that do involve buying or owning property.

-Hopefully, with the help of the information presented in this article, you’ll be able to identify the opportunities that would be a good fit for your own situation and start to move forward.
+Hopefully, with the help of the information presented in this article, you can identify opportunities that would be a good fit for your situation and start moving forward.

-Possibly the best aspect of investing in real estate is the addition of incoming-generating assets to your portfolio that will produce passive income.
-That passive income can be a great supplement, or it can help to provide for you and your family during retirement, allowing you to live off dividends.
+The best aspect of investing in real estate is the addition of incoming-generating assets to your portfolio that will produce passive income.
+That passive income can be an excellent supplement or help to provide for you and your family during retirement, allowing you to live off dividends.

-While real estate can be a great alternative investment option, not everyone wants to own properties.
-Buying and owning property can come with a lot of commitment in terms of both time and money.
+While real estate can be an outstanding alternative investment, not everyone wants to own properties.
+Buying and owning investment property comes with a lot of commitment in time and money.
 It may not be a good investment for everyone.

 Maybe you like the idea of investing in real estate, but you have no interest in being a landlord.
-Fortunately, there are some great options that allow you to invest and make money in real estate without the need to own and manage properties.
+Fortunately, some fantastic options allow you to invest and make money in real estate without owning and managing properties.

 1. Real Estate Crowdfunding

-Some investments will involve residential properties (like rental properties or house flipping) and others will involve commercial properties.
-As an investor, there is a lot to like about this opportunity.
-You can invest and generate residual income without the need to buy or deal with the property.
+Some investments involve residential properties (like rental properties or house flipping), and others involve commercial properties.
+As an investor, there’s a lot to like about this opportunity.
+First, you can invest and generate residual income without dealing with the property.

-Another significant benefit is that you can get started with smaller amounts of money.
-Each platform will have its own requirements and minimums, but some are just a few thousand dollars, and others are less than $1,000.
+Another significant benefit is that you can get started in real estate investing with smaller amounts of money.
+Each platform will have its requirements and minimums, but some (like Fundrise) are as low as $10.

-The convenience and ease also make crowdfunding a very attractive option.
-You can find investment opportunities at any time, select the ones you want to invest in, and invest immediately.
+The convenience and ease also make crowdfunding a desirable option.
+You can find online real estate investment opportunities anytime and select the ones you want to invest in immediately.

-You’ll also love the potential to earn a very good return on your investment.
-Of course, the returns vary depending on the specifics (with some being higher risk than others), but returns of 10% or more are possible.
+You’ll also love the potential to earn an outstanding return on your investment.
+Of course, the returns vary depending on the specifics (with some being at higher risk than others).
+Still, returns of 10% or more are possible.

-Real estate crowdfunding can be a great way to add some diversification to your portfolio without sacrificing the ability to earn a good return.
+Real estate crowdfunding can be a great way to diversify your portfolio without sacrificing the ability to earn a solid return.

-There are also a few downsides to be aware of.
-First, some of the platforms and investments will only be available to accredited investors (requires an annual income of $200,000 or $300,000 for joint filers, or a net worth of $1 million).
-This requirement means that some of the investments will be unavailable to most people.
-However, there are some good real estate crowdfunding platforms for non-accredited investors (see below).
+There are also a few downsides to consider.
+First, some platforms and investments will only be available to accredited investors (requires an annual income of $200,000 or $300,000 for joint filers or a net worth of $1 million).
+This requirement means that some investments are unavailable to most people.
+However, some good real estate crowdfunding platforms exist for non-accredited investors (see a few below).

-Second, if you’re investing in individual properties you should still do some vetting on your own.
-Most of the crowdfunding platforms will work to minimize risk by vetting the deals before they go live on the platform, but you should still perform your own due diligence.
+Second, if you’re investing in individual properties, you should still do some vetting on your own.
+Most crowdfunding platforms will work to minimize risk by vetting the deals before they go live on the platform, but you should still perform your due diligence.

-The investments in individual properties are available only to accredited investors, and they have minimum investments anywhere from $15,000 – $50,000.
+The investments in individual properties are available only to accredited investors, and they have minimum investments that typically range from $5,000 – $35,000.

 Highlights of Real Estate Crowdfunding: